 It is suitable for all ages and is ideal as an introduction to the Pilates classes.
 This level focuses on learning the fundamental principles of Pilates.
 You will enjoy no impact exercises resulting in improvement in your sense of body Awareness and learn the preparation for many of the traditional Pilates mat exercises.
 These classes emphasize proper body positioning and good movement Mechanics as students practice the fundamental and beginning exercises.

 In this class you start to challenge your strength, co-ordination and flexibility.
 It is essential that you have a fundamental understanding of Pilates.
 This is aimed at those who have participated in a beginner’s series and/or have had previous experience in Pilates.
-Participants who for health or personal Reasons may not feel ready for the level 2 class.
+Participants who for health or personal Reasons may not feel ready for the advanced class.

 A multi-level class with modifications to enable you to work at your own pace.
 This is aimed at those who have participated in a beginner’s series and/or have had previous experience in Pilates.
 We have decided to leave this class open to both participants who have completed beginners and those who have completed an Intermediate class and we will be teaching between 2 to 3 different levels for all exercises in the routine.